kmcd14/pands-problem-sheet/README.md

         Please enter a posistive number: 14.5
         Using Newtons Method we estimate the squareroot of 14.5 to be 3.8
         '''
+## es.py
+This program reads in a text file and outputs the number of times 'e' appears.
+It will take a filename from an argument on the command line.
+To do this the program asks the user to input the path to the text file they wish to read.
+This is because if the file to read is not in the same directory as the program the as the full path must be given (w3school, 2021).
+The program opens the text file in read mode and iteriates though each line counting the number of times 'e' appears.
+I used
+        with open(filename, 'r') as f: as it means the file is automatically closed, thus, reducing the chance of an error.
+The two methods the program uses are:
+- strip() this method gets rid of any whitespace at the start and end of the text.
+- lower() this method converts all letters into lowercase.
+I did this so capitalized 'E' would be inculded in the count.
+        '''
+        $python es.py
+        Enter the path of the text file you wish to open: es.py_test.txt 23
+        '''

 ## References
 Hartnett, Kevin.
 (2019).
 Mathematician Proves Huge Result on ‘Dangerous’ Problem.
 Available: https://www.quantamagazine.org/mathematician-terence-tao-and-the-collatz-conjecture-20191211/.
 Last accessed 15th March 2021.
 HSE.
 (2021).
 BMI Chart (Kgs/m2 ) for use with the Weight Management Treatment Algorithm.